duneanalytics/docs/docs/reference/tables/spells/index.md

 **Spells are custom tables that are built and maintained by Dune and our community.**

+!!! note
+    Spellbook Spells are available on Dune V2, queryable from both Spark SQL and Dune SQL [V2 Query Engines](../reference/dune-v2/query-engine.md).
+While Dune SQL is in alpha, Spells will continue to be written in Spark SQL.
+[Learn more about casting a Spell here](../../../spellbook/index.md).

 To learn more about what Spells are see [Spellbook](../../../spellbook/index.md).

 To see a complete list of Spellbook Spell tables, visit the [Spellbook Model Docs](../../../spellbook/spellbook-model-docs.md).